schrilax/schrilax.github.io/_teaching/2019-Q4-teaching-CDT.md

 The best way to learn ML is to of course implement every algorithm from scratch.
 However I do not think we have the time and scope for the same, so I decided let us do the second best thing.
 Use a library for your assignment which has already implemented the algorithms and hence you can easily explore each of them and get a feel of what each algorithm tries to achieve.

 ### Dataset ###
-The dataset I want you to use is the Fashion MNIST dataset ([Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist)).
+The dataset you will be using is the Fashion MNIST dataset ([Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist)).
 The reason for choosing this dataset is to make the assignment interesting.
 The **prediction accuracies for the original MNIST dataset can be as high as 98% using even a simple 1-layer deep neural network** (Ping me to know how in case you are interested!).
 The dataset (both training and test data) can be found in the dataset sub-folder of this repository.
 See below to see how random samples from the Fashion MNIST dataset look like.

 <img src="https://4.bp.blogspot.com/-OQZGt_5WqDo/Wa_Dfa4U15I/AAAAAAAAAUI/veRmAmUUKFA19dVw6XCOV2YLO6n-y_omwCLcBGAs/s1600/out.jpg" alt="Fashion MNIST" width="400"/>